Banuba offers a unique partnership opportunity for up to 10 app developers across the world to create AR-enabled products.

 - Demoing effects from the application of face skin products

 - Fixing smartphone camera distortions

 3. Separating user image from the background

 This technology can be used for the real-time replacement of backgrounds with both static and animated textures.
 Backgrounds can be changed into a number of optional presets during video calls, or used as a funny effect in advertising.

 Banuba has developed a library to separate a person’s image from the background for Apple iOS.

-The technology is based on convolutional neural networks, with colour images as the input and a probability mask showing whether a pixel belongs to the class “person” or to the class “background.”
+The technology is based on convolutional neural networks, with color images as the input and a probability mask showing whether a pixel belongs to the class “person” or to the class “background.”
 Such an approach allows us to ensure high performance and good results for the real-time backgrounds.

-The problem of lack of data sets for separation of objects from the background is resolved by creation of a small initial data set, which is increased by active learning and subsequent fine-tuning.
+The problem of lack of data sets for separation of objects from the background is resolved by the creation of a small initial data set, which is increased by active learning and subsequent fine-tuning.

 A correctly selected data set helps to obtain optimal results and high-quality implementation.

 - Augmentation of raw output with classic algorithms for computer vision and signal filtration – lightweight post processing (deletion of small contours, precise definition of borders, additional image recognition etc.).